-(2) Pro forma statements of operations data and balance sheet data give effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 72,696,134 shares of our common stock upon the completion of this offering.
+(2) Pro forma statements of operations data and balance sheet data give effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of March 31, 2017 into an aggregate of 72,696,134 shares of our common stock upon the completion of this offering.

-(3) Pro forma as adjusted to reflect the pro forma adjustments described in (2) above, and to further reflect the sale of shares of our common stock offered in this offering, after deducting the estimated underwiting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus, would increase (decrease) each of Pro forma as adjusted Cash and cash equivalents, Working capital, Total assets and Total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares we are offering.
+(3) Pro forma as adjusted to reflect the pro forma adjustments described in (2) above, and to further reflect the sale of shares of our common stock offered in this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, at an assumed initial public offering price of \$ per share, the midpoint of the range set forth on the cover page of this prospectus.
+Each \$1.00 increase (decrease) each of Pro forma as adjusted Cash and cash equivalents, Working capital, Total assets and Total stockholders' (deficit) equity by approximately \$ million, assuming that the number of shares we are offering.
 An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) each of Pro forma as adjusted Cash and cash equivalents, Working capital, Total assets and Total stockholders' (deficit) equity by approximately \$ million, assuming the assumed initial public offering price of shares we are offering.
 An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) each of Pro forma as adjusted Cash and cash equivalents, Working capital, Total assets and Total stockholders' (deficit) equity by approximately \$ million, assuming the assumed initial public offering price per share, as set forth on the cover page of this prospectus, remains the same.
 We may also increase (decrease) each of Pro forma as adjusted Cash and cash equivalents, Working capital, Total assets and Total stockholders' (deficit) equity by approximately \$ million, assuming the assumed initial public offering price per share, as set forth on the cover page of this prospectus, remains the same.
-We may also increase (decrease) each of Pro forma as adjusted Cash and cash equivalents, Working capital, Total assets and Total stockholders' (deficit) equity by approximately \$
+We may also increase (decrease) each of Pro forma as adjusted Cash and cash equivalents, Working capital, Total assets and Total stockholders' (deficit) equity by approximately \$ million, assuming the assumed initial public offering price per share, as set forth on the cover page of this prospectus, remains the same